Skip to Site Header Skip to Main Content Skip to Footer

 Final Thought

 Maintaining a healthy lifestyle can lower the amount and intensity of hot flashes.
 Since no two women are alike, the methods used to treat hot flashes may vary.
-Also, it's important to understand the hot flashes may only last a few months, while for others, they experience symptoms of menopause for several years or longer.
+Also, it's important to understand that hot flashes may only last a few months, while others experience symptoms of menopause for several years or longer.

 Citations / Resources